 A discontinued operation is a component of the Group's business that represents a separate major line of business.
-Classification as a discontinued operation occurs upon disposal or when the operation meets the criteria to be classified as held for sale, if earlier.
+Classification as a discontinued operation occurs upon disposal or when the operation meets the criteria to be classified as held for sale, (under NZ IFRS 5 - Non-current assets held for sale and discontinued operations) if earlier.